Dimension and measure in pseudofinite H-structures: Preliminaries: -structures of geometric theories

-\begin{example}There are several examples of $SU$-rank one nowhere trivial theories, for example pseudofinite fields and the theory of torsion free divisible abelian groups; in both cases there is a group structure and using group generics is easy to build algebraic triangles.
+\begin{example}There are several examples of $SU$-rank 1 nowhere trivial theories, for example any completion of the theory of pseudofinite fields, or the theory of torsion-free divisible abelian groups.
+In both cases there is a group structure, and using group generics it is easy to build algebraic triangles that witness nowhere triviality.